Miehlav676/discord-command-prompt-startbot/README.md

 1. Clone or download this repository.
 2. Install the required packages by running the following command: npm install
-3. Run the script using Node.js: once you have finished settings everything up simply click the startbot.bat
+3. Run the script using Node.js: once you have finished setting everything up to your liking simply double click the startbot.bat

 ## Errors